-For information on financial aid penalties for drug violations, please refer to Federal and State Aid Penalties policy, which appears in SECTION VIII.
+For information on financial aid penalties for drug violations, please refer to the Federal and State Aid Penalties policy.

 Peirce College's Commitment to Health Education, Counseling, and Treatment

 The College is committed to providing educational programs and counseling to students or alumni concerning the risks associated with alcohol and illegal drug use and/or abuse.
 Information on the health risks associated with alcohol and drug use and abuse are available at Mary W. Walker '33 Center for Academic Excellence (215-670-9251) and within this section.